General Fund Expenditure Comparison — FY2025

 Twelve Colorado school districts · year ended June 30, 2025 · actual amounts · sorted by Instr + SS + IS % (high to low).
 Instr is the Instructional expenditures.
 SS is the Student services expenditures.
 IS is the Instructional Staff expenditures.
 These are standard accounting categories for school districts, as mandated by Colorado law.
 Some variations in how district audits report expenditures are noted in the footnotes below.

-The links in the District call will take you to the 24-25 audit files, the latest year available.
-RSI Pg refers to the document’s printed page numbers, not sequential PDF pages.
+The districts selected below were selected because they are high-performing mid-sized and large districts or are larger Pikes Peak region district.
+The links in the Audit File column will take you to the 24-25 audit files, the latest year available.
+Page Num refers to the document’s printed page numbers, not sequential PDF pages.

 Notes